jdelic/opensmtpd-plusdashfilter-server/README.md

+# I have abandoned this

+Since I will need to rewrite SMTP envelope data (`RCPT TO`) as well and OpenSMTPD does not allow that currently.

-You probably want to use [opensmtpd-extras-plusdash](https://github.com/jdelic/opensmtpd-plusdashfilter) instead.
+You probably want to use [opensmtpd-extras-plusdash](https://github.com/jdelic/opensmtpd-plusdashfilter) instead if OpenSMTPD extends its filter API to allow filters to rewrite envelope data.

 # OpenSMTPD-plusdashfilter